envoyproxy/gateway/docs/latest/user/tls-cert-manager.md

 The important parts are

-* we chose a ClusterIssuer kind so it can operate on any namespace,
 * using `spec.acme` with a server URI and contact email address, and
 * referencing our plain HTTP gateway so the challenge HTTPRoute is attached to the right place.

-We switched to ClusterIssuer to have an opportunity to show it off, not because ACME requires it.
-It is slightly simpler to work with, as you don't have to care about namespaces.

 Check the account registration process using the Ready condition: